redis/docs/content/develop/use/patterns/indexes/index.md

 inside a library that can be used in order to perform indexing and queries.
 One example of such library is [Redimension](https://github.com/antirez/redimension), a proof of concept Ruby library which indexes N-dimensional data inside Redis using the technique described here.

-## Multi dimensional indexes with negative or floating point numbers
+### Multi-dimensional indexes with negative or floating point numbers

 The simplest way to represent negative values is just to work with unsigned integers and represent them using an offset, so that when you index, before